 Powder, Crinoline, Beasts, Gremlins: Fairytale Subjects in Illustration The Powder, Crinoline, Beasts, Gremlins exhibition highlights fairytale illustrations and illustrators' unique approaches to the stories.

-The Magic in His Hands: Charles Johnson’s Artistic Versatility The Magic in His Hands presents selections from Johnson's recently acquired papers and shows how Johnson transcends presupposed boundaries.
+The Magic in His Hands: Charles Johnson’s Artistic Versatility The Magic in His Hands presents selections from Johnson's papers and shows how he transcends presupposed boundaries.

 Transnational Framings: German Visual Culture in the Age of Nationalism, 1848-1919 Transnational Framings demonstrates how mass-produced, illustrated media molded a national identity following the revolutions of 1848.